 Your accommodation for the next three nights is the only charity lodge in Namibia – N/a’an ku sê was constructed from ecologically clean materials including solid logs and glass to complement its beautiful wilderness setting.
 The lodge is a not for profit eco-tourism destination, where all profits are directed straight back into supporting their charitable projects – the Wildlife Sanctuary and Carnivore Conservation Research Project for Namibia’s vulnerable wildlife, and the Clever Cubs School and Lifeline Clinic for the San Bushman.
 Your stay at N/a’an ku se directly contributes towards the protection and conservation of wildlife and helping to improve the lives of the marginalised San Bushman community.
 (B,L,D)

-This morning at 8.00am you will enjoy a morning walk – with tamed Caracal cats.
+Now it is time to walk with tamed Caracal cats.
 Their name is derived from the Turkish word ‘karakulak’ which means ‘black ears’, these slender, mid-sized cats are characterised by their black tufted ears.
 During the walk you will see how these beautiful animals behave in the wild, stalking birds and small mammals as they regain their natural instincts and hone their hunting skills.
 You will also experience the complete silence of the Namibian veldt while spotting antelope and a wide variety of bird species.

 During this time, you will visit baboons, lions, cheetahs, wild dogs and leopards.
 Watch them being fed by the experienced guides while they explain how these carnivores came to live on this reserve.
 Followed by a scenic drive with a good chance of spotting some of the other wildlife.
 This is not just a great way to learn about these amazing animals and how they behave in the wild, it is also a great up close photo opportunity.
 A superb introduction to conservation and the work done here at N/a’an ku sê.
 (B,L,D)